-Marketplace Commercial Marketplace (CM) Light Industrial (LI) Commercial Marketplace (CM) Topic DD3 a PA1 PA2 PA3(a) PA3(b) Del Amo Boulevard 10 feet 20 feet 10 feet n/a n/a Main Street 10 feet 20 feet n/a 25 feet or 25 percent of the lot depth, whichever is less n/a Northern Border (north of DD3) 20 feet n/a n/a n/a n/a Storm Channel n/a 70 feet min. from property line for commercial buildings with base building height up to 52 feet; 250 feet min. from property line for commercial buildings with base building height over 52 feet 70 feet min. from property line for buildings along the western boundary with base building height up to 60 feet; 55.5 feet min. from property line for buildings along the southern boundary with base building height up to 60 feet; 250 feet min. from property line for all buildings with base building height over 60 feet that are adjacent to residential uses 70 feet min. from property line for commercial buildings with base building height up to 30 feet; 250 feet min. from property line for commercial buildings with base building height over 60 feet that are adjacent to residential uses Internal Setbacks f ı Building to Stamps Drive within Del Amo Entry Area n/a 20 feet min. from the back of curb for buildings with base building height up to 28 feet; 30 feet min. from the back of curb for buildings with base building height greater than 28 feet 20 feet min. from the back of curb for buildings with base building height up to 28 feet; 30 feet min. from the back of curb for buildings with base building height greater than 28 feet n/a n/a Commercial building to Lenardo Drive/ Stamps Drive other than Del Amo Entry Area from the Stamps Driv from the pro private stree ve: 10 feet min. property line ve: 10 feet min. operty line, or if et, 10 feet min. back of curb Lenardo Drive: 10 feet min. from the property line n/a Lenardo Drive: 25 feet min. from property line Light Industrial building to Lenardo Drive n/a n/a 25 feet min. from property line n/a Residential building to Lenardo Drive/ Stamps Drive other than Del Amo Entry Area 15 feet min. from the property line Lenardo Drive: 15 feet min. from the property line n/a n/a
+Mixed-Use Marketplace (MU-M) DD3 a PA1 Commercial Marketplace (CM) Light Industrial (LI) Commercial Marketplace (CM) Торіс PA2 PA3(a) PA3(b) Del Amo Boulevard 10 feet 20 feet 10 feet n/a n/a Main Street 10 feet 20 feet n/a 25 feet or 25 percent of the lot depth, whichever is less n/a Northern Border (north of DD3) 20 feet n/a n/a n/a n/a Storm Channel n/a 70 feet min. from property line for commercial buildings with base building height up to 52 feet; 250 feet min. from property line for commercial buildings with base building height over 52 feet 70 feet min. from property line for buildings along the western boundary with base building height up to 60 feet; 55.5 feet min. from property line for buildings along the southern boundary with base building height up to 60 feet; 250 feet min. from property line for all buildings with base building height over 60 feet that are adjacent to residential uses 70 feet min. from property line for commercial building with base building height up to 30 feet 250 feet min. from property line for commercial building with base building height over 60 feet that are adjacent to residential uses Internal Setbacks f 1 1 1 Building to Stamps Drive within Del Amo Entry Area n/a 20 feet min. from the back of curb for buildings with base building height up to 28 feet; 30 feet min. from the back of curb for buildings with base building height greater than 28 feet 20 feet min. from the back of curb for buildings with base building height up to 28 feet; 30 feet min. from the back of curb for buildings with base building height greater than 28 feet n/a n/a Commercial building to Lenardo Drive/ Stamps Drive other than Del Amo Entry Area Lenardo Drive: 10 feet min. from the property line Stamps Drive: 10 feet min. from the property line, or if private street, 10 feet min. from the back of curb Lenardo Drive: 10 feet min. from the property line n/a Lenardo Drive: 25 feet min. from property line Light Industrial building to Lenardo Drive n/a n/a 25 feet min. from property line n/a Residential building to Lenardo Drive/ Stamps Drive other than Del Amo Entry Area 15 feet min. from the property line Lenardo Drive: 15 feet min. from the property line n/a n/a